Tanya2303/OpenHacks/README.md

 - Firebase Storage: For storing images
 - Tailwind CSS: For easy styling

+## Most Creative Use of GitHub

+I have used GitHub for the reasons listed below:

+- CI/CD: We have used GitHub actions for CI/CD for the project.
+- Setting up the project: Starting a project on GitHub couldn't be simpler.
+- GitHub Project: To plan and monitor the development of our project utilizing GitHub projects.
+- Utilizing PRs and Issues: In order to keep the project on track, we are creating numerous PRs and issues.

 ## 🧠 Challenges we ran into

 - Because we had to implement the project by a certain date, finishing the project was difficult.